What is Gynecomastia?

 RELATED: What do gynecomastia scars look like?

-What results can I expect after surgery?
+What results can I expect after Gyno Surgery?

 We advise all patients to consider all aspects of the procedure once they have had an in-person consultation.
 At your consultation, your surgeon will explain the potential risks of gynecomastia surgery and the strategies that will be in place to minimise their occurrence.
-This is why you should always choose an experienced consultant plastic surgeon with years of experience in treating all grades of gynecomastia to get the best results with minimal risk.
+This is why you should always choose an experienced consultant plastic surgeon with years of experience treating all grades of gynecomastia to get the best results with minimal risk.
 All invasive surgery carries certain risks, and gyno surgery is no different.
 Before proceeding with treatment, it is important to be aware of the risks and potential complications.

 Risks of gynecomastia surgery include: